boiteasite/cmsuno/README.md

 * [__Fixed layout__](https://github.com/cmsunoPlugins/fixed_layout) : This plugin allows to create a page with a fixed background that changes with scrolling.
 Inspired by [Jquery Fixed Scroll Background](https://github.com/ebaumstarck/JqueryFixedScrollBackground).
 * [__Googlemap__](https://github.com/cmsunoPlugins/googlemap) : Adds a button in CKEditor to insert one or more Google-Map in your page.
 * [__Image size__](https://github.com/cmsunoPlugins/image_size) : Automatic resizing of images added to your page to fit the display, optimize loading and improve SEO.
+* [__Invoice__](https://github.com/cmsunoPlugins/invoice) : Allows you to create an invoice with one or more predefined formats.
+PDF output.
+Can be used from another plugin for automatic emailing.
 * [__LeafletMap__](https://github.com/cmsunoPlugins/leafletmap) : Add OpenStreetMap maps to your site to view a location or a GPX track.
 * [__Markdown__](https://github.com/cmsunoPlugins/markdown) : Allows you to display the formatted content of one or more MarkDown files in your page.
 It works with a shortcode and uses Parsedown.php to parse the markdown.
 Different CSS formats are availables.
 The wordpress format is also parsed.
 Allows to create a comprehensive system of paying plugin download with the appearance of wordpress.org.
 * [__Multipage__](https://github.com/cmsunoPlugins/multipage) :  This plugin allows you to create and manage multiple pages in CMSUno.
 Drag and Drop Menu Manager.
 Simple and practical for a complete website.